 In lieu of a final and midterm exam, timed quizzes will be given for each Module based on the assigned readings and lectures.
-The quizzes will consist of 10 questions and you will have 12 minutes to complete.
-You will only have one opportunity to take each quiz so make sure that your internet connection is stable and dependable.
+The quizzes will consist of 10 questions.
+You will only have one opportunity to complete each quiz so make sure that your internet connection is stable and dependable.
 The lowest quiz grade will be excluded from your final grade calculation.

-Final Paper
+Final Paper\